Schwarz lemma from a K\"ahler manifold into a complex Finsler manifold: Perliminaries

 where $\Delta$ denotes the usual Laplacian

-\end{definition} The following lemma shows that the holomorphic sectional curvature $K_h(v)$ of a Hermitian metric $h$ at a point $z\in M$ in the direction $v$ can be realized by the Gaussian curvature of the induced metric on a $1$-dimensional complex submanifold $S$ passing $z$ and tangent in the direction $v$. \begin{lemma}(\cite{WH}) Let $(M,h)$ be a Hermitian manifold, and let $v$ be a unit tangent vector to $M$ at $z$.
+\end{definition} The following lemma shows that the holomorphic sectional curvature $K_h(v)$ of a Hermitian metric $h$ at a point $z\in M$ in the direction $v$ can be realized by the Gaussian curvature of the induced metric on a $1$-dimensional complex submanifold $S$ passing $z$ and tangent in the direction $v$. \begin{lemma}(\cite{wuh}) Let $(M,h)$ be a Hermitian manifold, and let $v$ be a unit tangent vector to $M$ at $z$.
 Then there exists an imbedded $1$-dimensional complex submanifold $S$ of $M$ tangent to $v$ such that the Gaussian curvature of $S$ at $z$ relative to the induced metric equals the holomorphic sectional curvature $K_h$ of $h$ at $z$ in the direction $v$. \end{lemma}

-For a strongly pseudoconvex complex Finsler metric $G$ on $M$, one can also introduce the notion of holomorphic sectional curvature. \begin{definition}[\cite{AP}] Let$(M,G)$ be a strongly pseudoconvex complex Finsler manifold, and take $v \in \tilde{M}$.
-Then the holomorphic sectional curvature $K_G(v)$ of $G$ along a non-zero tangent vector $v$ is given by
+For a strongly pseudoconvex complex Finsler metric $G$ on $M$, one can also introduce the notion of holomorphic sectional curvature. \begin{definition}[\cite{abate}] Let$(M,G)$ be a strongly pseudoconvex complex Finsler metric on a complex manifold $M$, and take $v \in \tilde{M}$.
+Then the holomorphic sectional curvature $K_G(v)$ of $G$ along a non zero tangent vector $v$ is given by

 where $\chi=v^\alpha\delta_\alpha$ is the complex radial horizontal vector field and $\Omega$ is the curvature tensor of the Chern-Finsler connection associated to $(M,G)$. \end{definition}